Mircea-MMXXI/azapy/predocs/ConstW_th_doc_base.md

-# Constant weighted portfolio
+# Constant weighted portfolio <a name="TOP"></a>
 Portfolio with constant weights periodically rebalanced.

 A remarkable member of this class is _equal weighted portfolio_.
-It is a popular benchmark to assess a portfolio performance.
+It is a very important benchmark to assess a portfolio performance.

 Relative to a risk based optimal portfolio, the equal weighted portfolio is always inefficient.
 It means that in-sample there is always an efficient